What Makes a Water Bottle Right for Fasting?

 For those who want hot drinks in the Iftar window.

 Many people breaking a long fast prefer warm beverages — warm soup, herbal tea, warm bone broth.
 The Woolly 2.5L maintains hot liquid temperature for 8+ hours.
-If you prepare a large thermos of warm broth at Iftar and want it still warm at Suhoor, the Woolly handles it.
-For water use, the non-insulated Mug at CA$28.99 is the better value choice.
+Prepare warm broth at Iftar and it stays warm at Suhoor.

 [→ Mammoth Woolly 2.5L CA$99.99](https://mammothmug.com/collections/mammoth-insulated-stainless-steel-water-bottles)